andyelu/GeekAssist/README.md

-# GeekAssist 🤖
+# GeekAssist
-## By Andy Lu, Grant Thompson, AJ Little, Jake Jump

-GeekAssist is an innovative personal assistant project tailored for use with Raspberry Pi.
-As your trusty AI companion, it excels in responding to voice commands and delivering valuable information, all by harnessing the power of the GPT API.
-With its geeky charm, GeekAssist is set to revolutionize the way you interact with your Raspberry Pi.
+GeekAssist is an personal assistant tailored for use with Raspberry Pi.
+It implements OpenAI's GPT-3.5 Turbo API to understand natural language and provide insightful responses.

 ## Features 🚀
 - Hey Geek Activation: GeekAssist utilizes wake word activation, responding to the command "Hey Geek" to initiate interaction.

-- OpenAI API Integration: Powered by OpenAI's advanced AI capabilities, GeekAssist can understand natural language and provide insightful responses.

 - Text-to-Speech (TTS) Capabilities: GeekAssist can vocalize responses, creating a more interactive and engaging user experience.